Is an Engineering Degree Worth It?

 3. More career options

-Engineering fields are in demand, according to BLS [3].
+Engineering fields are in demand, according to the BLS [3].
 An engineering degree can open up different career opportunities.
-Thanks to the rigorous technical training you receive as well as the problem-solving and critical thinking skills you develop in a degree program, you may be a more competitive candidate.
+Thanks to the rigorous technical training you receive, as well as the problem-solving and critical thinking skills you develop in a degree program, you may be a more competitive candidate.

 4. Clear advancement opportunities